 There is a lot of confusing information in the guitar world and I wanted to create something simple; something that people could use to learn easily and also something that they could enjoy.

-The Best Way To Learn Guitar
+What is the Best Way To Learn Guitar?

 - Choose the right guitar